flipdishbytes/api-client-csharp/docs/WebhooksApi.md

 <a name="deletewebhooksubscriptioneventname"></a>
 # **DeleteWebhookSubscriptionEventName**
-> void DeleteWebhookSubscriptionEventName (string clientId, int? webhookSubscriptionId, string eventName, string apiVersion)
+> void DeleteWebhookSubscriptionEventName (string clientId, int? webhookSubscriptionId, string eventName)

 Remove event name to your webhook subscription